 Although we know a lot about medicine, there is more that we don’t know.
-So, we really don’t know precisely what created your problem.
-In fact, most ailments are out of your control.
+So, we don’t know precisely what created your problem.
+Most ailments are out of your control.
 Yes, a healthy diet and weight, as well as exercise, are under your control and we think can prevent many illnesses.
-If you were not doing these things before, it can’t hurt to start, but you cannot know for sure that your lack in doing so was behind the bad news.
+If you were not doing these things before, it can’t hurt to start, but you cannot know for sure that your lack of doing so was behind the bad news.

 5. Use Sensibility to Guide You, Not Fear